-Despite the uncertainties and challenges ahead, new contracts were awarded and the Group's business was improved during the year ended 30 June 2022.
-Taking into account of the cash and cash equivalents on hand, available banking facilities, tight cost control measures and capital commitments, the Group believes its liquidity position remains healthy.
-Considering (i) the upcoming commencement of one of our contracts awarded before the pandemic; and (ii) the government's launch of building and infrastructure works which were suspended during the lockdown, the Group believes these events will be beneficial to the Group's future business.
-In addition, the Group expects the market on reclamation will gradually revive and the sand transportation activities in Malaysia and Singapore will increase.
+Despite the uncertainties and challenges ahead, new contracts were awarded and the Group's business was improved continuously.
+Taking into account of the cash and cash equivalents in hand, available banking facilities, tight cost control measures and capital commitments, the Group believes its liquidity position remains healthy.
+In addition, the Group is currently performing preliminary marine risk assessment and preparation for the commencement work of a potential project and negotiating with such potential customer on revising the scope of work and pricing given that it is related to a reclamation and related works and marine transportation awarded in 2019 while being terminated in early 2023 due to the change of scope of work required and so the pricing.
+It is envisaged that this project will be commenced in 2024.
+Given this positive development of the project, and marine transportation activities in Singapore which will increase gradually upon the completion of site rearrangements towards mid-2024, the Group believes these events will be beneficial to the Group's future business.